RBAC Grant Reporting Guidelines

 1 - Complete a RBAC Grant Final Report

-When a grant project is complete, grantees must submit a final report to their RBAC grant manager to close out the grant project.
-The final report form can be found at the link below or you may contact your RBAC grant manager.
+When a grant project is complete, grantees must submit a final report to their RBAC grant manager to close out the grant project and receive the final 10% of grant funds.
+The final report form can be found at the link below.
+Contact your RBAC grant manager with any questions.

 2 - Complete Online State Auditor's Financial Reports